‘if it bleeds it leads’ journo gives way to the phenom of “good, going viral?”of sensationalized speculation and stereotypes and gruesome

 “Every tomorrow has two handles.
 We can take hold of it by the handle of anxiety, or by the handle of faith. ~Author Unknown

-Related Reading On Shaping Youth: Headline News +Tough Topics
+Related Reading on Shaping Youth:

 Bin Laden’s Death, Media, and Kids: Teach Your Children Well (comprehensive list of ‘terrorism specific’ convos to quell fears w/kids)

-Resources and Talking Tips For Kids Amidst Violent Headline News:
+Web Resources, Talking Tips For Kids Amidst Violent Headline News:

 My Daughter Can’t Get To Sleep/Scary News Stories (blog post/Mediatrician/Dr. Michael Rich)